 When it comes to losing fat, there are a few factors that make it difficult for people.
 Over the last 8 years of helping people with this exact thing, I have found some constants that successful individuals do.

 Now, I get it ...
-14 different things may seem like a lot at first glance, but you'll realize that these are very basic concepts that, when done consistently, compound together and allow you to earn the results you want.
+13 different things may seem like a lot at first glance, but you'll realize that these are very basic concepts that, when done consistently, compound together and help you earn the results you want.

 Water is essential and our body needs adequate amounts of it to survive.